mkorszun/documentation/Guides/Java/MySQL JDBC.md

 }
 ~~~

-###Defining the process type
+###Define the process type
 CloudControl uses a `Procfile` to know how to start your process.

-Create a file called Procfile:
+Create a file called `Procfile` with the following content:
 ~~~
 web:    java -cp target/classes:target/dependency/* com.cloudcontrolled.sample.mysql.App
 ~~~

-###Initializing git repository
+###Initialize git repository
 Initialize a new git repository in the project directory and commit the files you have just created.

 ~~~bash